 Shabbat is a time for Jews to exercise freedom from the regular labors of everyday life.
 It offers an opportunity to contemplate the spiritual aspects of life and to spend time with family.

 Common Services are held every Friday evening, usually at the Temple building.
 Services commonly begin at 7:30.
 There is typically one Family Shabbat Friday evening each month during the school year, many of which involve participation by our Religious School students.
 These commonly begin at 7:00.
-For larger services when we are beyond the capacity of our building, we meet most often at the Franklin Federated Church, 171 Main Street in Franklin.
+For larger services when we are beyond the capacity of our building, we meet most often at the Franklin Federated Church.

 Tot Shabbat services are held on some Friday evenings at 6:30 and some Saturday mornings at 9:30.
 Through a fun-filled, casual service of songs, stories, and a Torah parade, followed by snacks and a craft, we bring Shabbat to life for children from toddlers through Kindergarten and their families.